MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ![](Jobs_Salary_Data_Science_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

-Remark:

-- Working in-person or remotely has no significant difference to the salary, having an average of 73k and 72k respectively.
-However, the viz shows that a hybrid working setting has a lower average salary.
+There is no significant difference in salary between working in-person or remotely, with both having an average of 72-73k.
+However, the average salary is lower in a hybrid working setting, as shown in the visualization.

-## 7.6 Scenario: Data Analysts in the United States
+## 7.6 Scenario: Data Analysts profession in the United States

-To ensure a fair comparison and eliminate salary differences between countries, I conducted the analysis specifically for the United States, as it is the country with the most entries in the data set, corresponding to 86.8% of the total.
+To eliminate salary differences between countries and ensure a fair comparison, I specifically analyzed the United States.
+The United States had the highest number of entries in the data set, accounting for 86.8% of the total.

 ``` r
 #Filtering the original data frame 'data_df' to select only United States AND Data Analysis AND Full-time